Cedar-Mac/bio_tools_practice/README.md

 # bio_tools_practice
 Practice with tools like blast and trimmomatic.

-blast_comp_bio is practice problems from "A Primer for Computational Biology" S. O'niell.
+blast_comp_bio is practice problems from "A Primer for Computational Biology" S. O'Niell.

 blast_practice is practice using the blast+ suite of tools.
 See softkitty.docx for a breakdown of the methods.